About Folkloring Life:

 A Community for Practical Folklore and Magic

-Welcome to Folkloring Life, the community designed to journey you beyond folklore discussions and invites you to actively engage with practical folklore and magic in your daily life.
+Welcome to Folkloring Life, the community designed to help you journey beyond folklore discussions and invites you to actively engage with practical folklore and magic in your daily life.
 I’m Tracy Nicholas and I am a passionate folklore practitioner.
 To me, Folkloring Life is my commitment to help you connect with your roots and awaken the wisdom within you.

 By actively participating in folklore, you’ll discover: